Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 female great dane

-While these giants are well recognized for their massive size and gentle demeanors, how to properly care for them is not common knowledge.
+While these giants are well recognized for their massive size and gentle demeanors, proper care requirements may not always be widely understood by new owners.
 It can be surprising for many new Great Dane owners that their lifespan is much shorter than their height would suggest.
 Great Danes usually live for 7 to 10 years.

 What’s the Average Lifespan of a Great Dane?

-Great Danes might be huge but their lifespans are shorter than those of many of their fellow dog breeds.
-With an average lifespan between 7 and 10 years old, it is rare to find a Great Dane living as long as a smaller dog breed will.
+Great Danes might be huge, but their lifespans are shorter than those of many of their fellow dog breeds.
+With an average lifespan between 7 and 10 years, it is rare to find a Great Dane living as long as a smaller dog breed will.

 Image By: axi-schnaxi, Pixabay